 The cybersecurity group is a multidisciplinary team of researchers that collates several knowledge areas and apply them to scientific problems in the context of IT security.
 The team works on several diverse topics related to cybersecurity, including:

 Blockchain.
-Blockchain is an emerging paradigm that allows to store data in a fully decentralized system guaranteeing data integrity and transparency in the data flow.
-Actually, several technologies exists that allows users to develop and deploy his/her own blockchain.
+Blockchain is an emerging paradigm that allows storing data in a fully decentralized system guaranteeing data integrity and transparency in the data flow.
+Actually, several technologies exist that allow users to develop and deploy his/her own blockchain.
 We are studying issues related to blockchain scalability (in terms of achieved performance) and security against external attacks.

 Cyber-physical systems.
-Protection and preventive control of cyber-physical systems via model-based control-theoretical approaches.
-Robust control and model predictive control are being utilized to safely operate complex systems, such as SCADA? controlled Critical Infrastructures (e.g., Power Networks), in order to assure service resilience and operational efficiency.
+Protection and preventive control of cyber-physical systems (including robots) via model-based control-theoretical approaches and machine learning approaches.
+Robust control and model predictive control are being utilized to safely operate complex systems, such as SCADA controlled Critical Infrastructures (e.g., Power Networks), in order to assure service resilience and operational efficiency.
 On a related research line, we study novel solutions for the protection of IoT devices from external malicious interactions based on the behavioral analysis of the attacker.
+Finally, we exploit machine learning (in particular, unsupervised or semi-supervised methods) to detect anomalies in complex cyber-physical systems, including robots interaction with people in public environments.

 Malware Analysis Support Tools.
 Understanding the behavior of malware requires a semiautomatic approach including complex software tools and human analysts in the loop.
 However, the huge number of malicious samples developed daily calls for some prioritization mechanism to carefully select the samples that really deserve to be further examined by analysts.
 This avoids computational resources be overloaded and human analysts saturated.
 We investigate a malware triage stage where samples are quickly and automatically examined to promptly decide whether they should be immediately dispatched to human analysts or to other specific automatic analysis queues, rather than following the common and slow analysis pipeline.